Associate Professor of Geology, Beloit College

 Post-Beloit:

 In 2023, Andy earned a MS degree in Paleontology from the South Dakota School of Mines and Technology (SDSMT); his thesis focused on mosasaur taphonomy in the Pierre Shale.
-He is currently working at the Montana Dinosaur Center.
+He is currently working as a paleontologist at the Montana Dinosaur Center.

 2019-2020